exploratory-io/book/tutorials/mongo.md

 This means, there are some restaurants that have incorrect geo location data.

-## Detect and Filter Outliers
+## Detect and Filter Outliers using Stats functions

 There are many ways to filter out those incorrect data.
 Here, let's try to detect those as 'outliers' so that we can filter them out easily.

 In order to calculate the outlier values, we want to first calculate the interquartile range, which is the range between 1st quartile (25 percentile) and 3rd quartile (75 percentile).
 Once we get the interquartile range value then we can decide a threshold value such as 1.5 and multiply that to both 1st and 3rd quartile values in order to get 'upper range' and 'lower range'.
-So the calculation is something like this.
-In R, there are functions called 'iqr' for calculating the interquartile range and 'quartile' for calculating the quartile or percentile.
+In R, there is 'iqr' function for calculating the interquartile range and 'quartile' function for calculating the quartile or percentile.
 So the calculation will look something like below.

 ```
 upper_range = iqr(latitude) * 1.5 + quartile(latitude, .75)